 It is certainly possible to run your RV on solar power.
 However, it is not very practical, and it is expensive.
 You will need a lot of batteries and solar panels to turn the solar energy into usable electricity.
 Another thing to consider with solar energy is the size of your rig.
 The larger the rig, the more electricity you need to run the a/c, which means the more solar panels and equipment needed to run it.

 What happens if your camper doesn’t have enough room to carry the number of solar panels needed to run the a/c?

 A caveat: it will be a good thing to remember that we are only talking about the air conditioning now, no use of any other electricity is being considered.
 If your camper doesn’t have enough surface room to handle the solar array needed, then this isn’t going to be an option for you.

 There are a lot of positive things about solar power, as well.
 There is low maintenance once installed and if you happen to park where it is sunny all the time, you will be able to garner a lot of energy this way.
 This is one of those occasions when you must decide for yourself and your family, whether solar is the way for you to go.

-Well, this depends on the size of the inverter and the size of the battery banks plus the necessary batteries required to support it.
 Since most RV AC units are about 1500 watts you would need to be able to have an inverter that can produce at least that type of power.
-The battery bank would need to lithium batteries to produce the need power to start and run the unit.
-Plus some method, solar panels, to recharge or top up the additional power draw from the batteries.
+The battery bank would need lithium batteries to produce the needed power to start and run the unit.
+Plus, additional, solar panels, to recharge or top up the additional power draw from the batteries.

 Unsure about what an inverter does or how it works, head over and read this article right here for more information.